Feel Your Pain And Master Emotional Regulation

 This isn’t just about feeling better – although that’s a perk.
 It’s about becoming a more effective human being in every area of your life.
 It’s about showing up as your best self, whether you’re in the boardroom, the living room, or anywhere in between.

-Practical Exercises to Improve Emotional Regulation
+What Are Exercises to Improve Regulation?

 1. Emotion journaling: Spend 5 minutes each day writing down your emotions.
 Don’t judge them; just observe and record.